 History of Medicine - The George Washington Corner Society

-Medical Humanities Interest Group
+Health Humanities Interest Group

-The Medical Humanities Interest Group will offer the student body an opportunity to explore their curiosity in the medical humanities.
+The Health Humanities Interest Group will offer the student body an opportunity to explore their curiosity in the health humanities.
 We will provide a common space to unite people with multidisciplinary interests in art, writing, music, dance, history, and other expressions of medical humanities.
 We hope to promote the development of a community of students interested in collaborating in their creative endeavors, and working with and learning from physicians who integrate the humanities into their lives and careers.

 Bioethics Interest Group (BIG)